Ria424/developers-animatesdk-docs/Document_object/Document82.md

 #### Returns

-A string that represents the Flash Player version specified by using document.setPlayerVersion().
+`string`; A string that represents the Flash Player version specified by using document.setPlayerVersion().
 If no value has been set, returns the value specified in the Publish Settings dialog box.

 #### Description